Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Concluding remarks

 \section{Concluding remarks}

 This paper introduced a 2D extension of the Aw-Rascle-Zhang~\cite{aw2000SIAP,ZhangMacro} second order model of traffic flow.
 The proposed model is rather simplistic and it can be viewed as a preliminary step towards multi-lane traffic modeling using 2D second order models.
-Nonetheless, it enables to capture traffic dynamics caused by lane changing maneuvers and it complies with the desirable anisotropic feature of vehicular traffic flow since the the maximum speed of the vehicles never exceeds the wave speed.
+Nonetheless, it enables to capture traffic dynamics caused by lane changing maneuvers.
+Moreover, it complies with the desirable anisotropic feature of vehicular traffic flow since the wave speeds never exceed the maximum speed of the vehicles.

 Hence, the proposed model opens many perspectives for future research toward several directions.
-In order to calibrate and test thoroughly the model enough real data on the traffic macroscopic variables are required.
+In order to calibrate and test thoroughly the model, enough real data on the traffic macroscopic variables are required.
 We plan in future work to address this issue again and hope to provide a rigorous validation of the model.
 Furthermore, the introduction of stochastic features in the lane-changing occurrence, derived from real data, is worth investigating.
+At the moment, it is clear to us how to relate those quantities to the numerical fluxes in $y-$direction.
 Finally, a more detailed study on the analytical properties of the model could be provided.